ortus-docs/coldbox-docs/intro/restful-data.md

 event.renderData( data=prc.aContacts, formats="xml,json,pdf,html" );
 ```

 Instead of the `event.setView()` method call we had before.
-This tells ColdBox to render the contacts data in 3 formats: xml, json, and html.
+This tells ColdBox to render the contacts data in 4 formats: xml, json, pdf and html.
 So how would you trigger each format?
 Via the URL of course.

 ## Format Detection